jb753/turbigen/src/turbigen/CLI.md

 back.

 So the circulation coefficient becomes the third lever and the peak height the third target, which lifts the constraint and makes the system square.

+**Two members, not one, because a gain carries one sign.** `gain` states the sign of a knob's sensitivity as well as its size, and these knobs disagree: the peak rises with the circulation coefficient where the shape targets fall with the camber coefficients.
+Folded into a single iterator, one scalar gain drove the count the wrong way at every iteration — `Co` walked from 0.70 to 0.57 while the peak it was meant to raise fell with it.
+Split into `loading` and `peak_Ma`, each declares the sign it has, and the stepper merges them into one table so nothing about the coupling is lost.
+They are configured together and are of little use apart.

-The three targets are `zeta_peak`; `fac_front`, which is `Ma(zeta_front) / Ma_TE * Ma_2 / Ma_1` — Clark's third parameter, referred to the trailing edge because that is a mean-line quantity fixed by the duty, and carrying the `Ma_2 / Ma_1` factor so the same number means the same style of leading edge across rows of different duty; and `fac_peak = Ma_peak / Ma_TE`, which is one more than the diffusion factor `metrics: diffusion_factor` records.
+The three targets are `zeta_peak`; `fac_front`, which is `Ma(zeta_front) / Ma_TE * Ma_2 / Ma_1` — Clark's third parameter, referred to
+the trailing edge because that is a mean-line quantity fixed by the duty, and carrying the `Ma_2 / Ma_1` factor so the same number means the same style of leading edge across rows of different duty; and `fac_peak = Ma_peak / Ma_TE`, which is one more than the diffusion factor `metrics: diffusion_factor` records — the same measurement, through `turbigen.loading`, so a report cannot contradict what a design was iterated onto.

+That metric reports both peaks. `Mas_max` and `zeta_max` come from a maximum of the data and exist for every blade; `zeta_peak`, `fac_front` and `fac_peak` come from the fit and are NaN on a blade that accelerates all the way to its trailing edge and so has no interior peak to place. `DF` is built from the maximum, so every blade still gets one.

 Moving blade count is what stopped `DiffusionFactor` being ported, because it changes the mesh.
 It still does — the mesher sizes the grid from the pitch, so